Attribution modelling in marketing

 Organic >> Organic >> Paid >> Social >> Direct >> Email

 So, I ask the question, why is this the most accurate representation for the performance of your online marketing?
 It’s certainly the easiest, but if you are looking to grow or have a long lead time then it is probably not the most appropriate.
-Depending on what your business aims are this should dictate which model you use.
+Your business’ individual aims should dictate which model you use.

-First click modelling gives all the credit for the conversion to the first click in the conversion path.
-As a standard, this is set to a 30-day conversion window, but can be adjusted up to 90 days or down to a single day depending on your business type and lead time.
+First click attribution gives all the credit for the conversion to the first click in the conversion path.
+As a standard, this is set to a 30-day conversion window but can be adjusted up to 90 days or down to a single day depending on your business type and lead time.

 This model is great for aggressive growth targets as you are focusing on users at the top of the purchase funnel and the channels that drive new traffic and brand awareness.

-Last click conversion tracking gives all the credit to the channel at the end of the purchase cycle regardless of the other interactions.
+Last touch attribution, which is different to native conversion modelling, gives all the credit to the channel at the end of the purchase cycle regardless of other interactions.
 In general, for larger business you will find that a lot of conversions are attributed to direct implying that your brand is responsible for all the revenue.
+This may not be the most accurate interpretation, since many users may not have come to your website direct had they not been exposed to your brand at other touchpoints (e.g., Facebook Ads).

-This model is associated with conservative growth focussing only on the final engagement channels such as remarketing, brand and email.
-It capitalises on existing brand authority converting existing customers
+This model is associated with conservative growth focusing only on the final engagement channels such as remarketing, brand and email.
+It capitalises on existing brand authority converting existing customers.

-Linear attribution credits the conversion evenly across all interactions through the conversion path.
+Linear attribution models credit the conversion evenly across all interactions through the conversion path.

 This is the middle ground, it allows you to credit all the touch points, engage new customers while ensuring customers in the pipeline are converting, drive brand awareness but also capitalise on the existing brand presence.

-This model gives 40% of the credit to beginning and 40% the end of the funnel and then divides the rest evenly across all other interactions.
+Position based attribution modelling gives 40% of the credit to the first touchpoint, 40% to the end of the funnel, and then divides the rest evenly across all other interactions.

 The model is great for growth while also allowing for the final channel to be credited for reengaging.
 It is not kind on nurturing channels such as social but if you are looking to sustainably grow it is the model to pick.

-This model assigns a cascading credit to clicks and gives the majority of credit to the last click leading to a conversion.
+Time decay attribution assigns cascading credit to clicks and gives the majority of credit to the last click leading to a conversion.

 This model is skewed towards the last click and therefore is more associated with conservative growth.
-It does recognise that all interactions in the conversion path has value but deems the last channel to be of the greatest performance.
+It does recognise that all interactions in the conversion path have value but deems the last channel to be of the greatest value.

-Whatever model you choose it should be a choice.
+Whatever model you choose it should be a considered choice that considers your marketing needs and objectives.
 Do not just use the native modelling because it’s there.
 In the long term, this is not be the best strategy to grow your business and you are likely to discount channels without really understanding how they impact your online performance.